 Our Science Themes

-Our science portfolio is broad and we focus on a variety of topics ranging from planetary atmospheres, planetary surface processes and materials, planet and moon interiors, to exoplanet detection and characterisation.
+Our science portfolio is broad and we focus on a variety of topics ranging from planetary surface processes and materials, planet and moon interiors, to exoplanet detection and characterisation.
 We design and develop scientific instruments and trajectories for future space missions aimed at exploring the characteristics of other planets and moons in our solar system.
 In addition to upstream engineering topics, we also work on downstream applications such as scientific analyses of mission data obtained on various planetary bodies, including Io, Enceladus, Mars and Mercury.
 In support of our work we make use of dedicated facilities for both numerical, laboratory and field applications.
 Read more about them in out Facilities page.

 The surface materials and processes of objects in our Solar Systems, allow us to establish the history and evolution of these planetary bodies.
 We are targeting icy and rocky objects and investigate their properties by means of laboratory experiments, modelling, and through ground and space-based observations. – continue reading